 The dividends received from any Indian Company upto Rs.
 10 Lakhs are tax free in the hands of the investors under Section 10(34).
-Moreover, any income received in respect of investment from any Mutual fund is also exempted upto Rs.
-10 Lakhs from the levy of tax under Section 10(35).
+However, the dividends received from any Mutual Fund Company are fully exempt without any maximum limit under Section 10(35).

 Reason for 0% Tax on Dividends